Be part of a diverse and dynamic team delivering quality services to/for child victims with equity, respect, and care!

 - Paid parental leave

-- At least 75% employer paid medical (PPO with lots of provider options), dental and vision insurances
+- At least 75% employer-paid medical (PPO with lots of provider options), dental and vision insurance

 - Dedicated Employee Assistance Program (EAP)